welovelain/perceptron_bp/README.md

 # perceptron_bp
-Neural network with back-propagation algorithm on java
+Neural network with back-propagation algorithm in Java